aslze/asl/README.md

 __Basic data types__:

 - Strings with UTF8 support
-- Dynamic and static arrays, plus 2D arrays and matrices
+- Dynamic and static arrays, plus 2-D arrays
 - Maps and hashmaps
 - Date/time
-- 2D, 3D, 4D vectors, 3x3, 4x4 matrices and quaternions
+- 2D, 3D, 4D vectors, 3x3, 4x4 matrices, MxN matrices and quaternions
 - Variants (similar to JavaScript vars)
+- Python bindings of some of these via pybind11

 ## Features by example